clojurebridge-berlin/organization/mail_attendees.md

 Please be on time on Friday at 18.00 and on Saturday at 9:00.

 The location is:
-6 Wunderkinder office, GmbH Karl-Liebknecht-Straße 32, 10178 Berlin
+6 Wunderkinder office, Karl-Liebknecht-Straße 32, 10178 Berlin
 Attached you find a picture of the venue entrance.
 Due to security reasons we need to shuttle all attendees from the groundfloor to the 7th floor.
 We will try to make this as fast and comfortable as possible for you.